-- (3) declare under what Authority (see section 2, clause IV) the initiative is being proposed. - (4) submit the language of the proposed measure, authority, and any supporting documentation to the AS Board of Directors Program Assistant and the sponsoring Board Member by the document submission deadline [2:00 p.m. on Monday 02/22/201602/23/20151.
-Students are advised to submit the language of the measure for review as early as is feasible. - (5) (sponsor or delegate) attends the Board Meetings where the question is discussed.
-The Board must approve, approve with amendments, or reject the language at its next three meetings.
+- a.
+Any student eligible to vote in the AS elections may request that a question (hereto referred to as an initiative) to the student body be added to the ballot (see Section 3, clause VII for eligibility requirements).
+A single student may sponsor no more than one (1) initiative in any one election due to the demands on the sponsor.
+The sequential process for requesting approval of initiative language requires the sponsor(s) to: - create a question to be presented to the student body that can be answered in the affirmative or the negative. - (2) secure an AS Board Member as a sponsor to evaluate the legality and feasibility of the initiative and bring the question as an Agenda Item before the Board. - (3) declare under what Authority (see section 2, clause IV) the initiative is being proposed with the submitted language.
+Declare where? - (4) submit the language of the proposed measure, authority, and any supporting documentation to the AS Board of Directors Program Assistant Coordinator and the sponsoring Board Member by the document submission deadline [24:00 p.m. on Monday Wednesday 02/222/20176].
+Students are advised to submit the language of the measure for review as early as is feasible. - (5) (Seponsor or delegate) must attende the Board Meetings where the question is discussed.
+The Board must approve, approve with amendments, or reject the language at its within its next three meetings.
 The Board of Directors may only reject the proposed measure if its language is deemed misleading, or if there is reasonable concern about the legality of the proposed measure under local, state, or federal law, Western Washington University policy, or relevant AS policies.
 The Board of Directors may only amend the language of the measure in a way that does not affect its substantive content.
 If language is amended, the sponsor(s) of the measure is to be notified as soon as possible.
-If the Board does not take action within three regularly scheduled meetings following the submission deadline Γ02/22/20162/23/20151.
-It he submitted language will be considered to have Board approval.

-b.
-Once the language is passed through the above process, initiative sponsor(s) must obtain student signatures on an official petition form for the measure totaling a minimum of five percent (5%) of the number of students enrolled at the main campus ofWWU in the winter quarter [696] as determined by the WWU Registrar.
-Petition requirements include];

-- (1) using the official petition form provided by the AS Board Program Assistant within two school days of the passing of the language.
+If the Board does not take action within three regularly scheduled meetings following the submission deadline [02/22/2016], the submitted language will be considered to have Board approval. - b.
+Once the language is passed through the above process, initiative sponsor(s) must obtain student signatures on an official petition form for the measure totaling a minimum of five percent (5%) of the number of students enrolled at the main campus of WWU in the winter quarter as determined by the WWU Registrar.
+Petition requirements include: - (1) using the official petition form provided.
+The AS Board Program Assistant-Coordinator will provide this form to the initiative sponsor no later than two school days after the passing of the language by the AS Board Program Assistant within two school days of the passing of the language.
 This petition form shall include: the name(s) of the sponsor(s) of the initiative, the academic year the forms were distributed, and the exact wording of the proposed initiative. - (2) students signing the petition must be currently enrolled, main-campus WWU students.
 Signers' WWU student number and printed name must be included alongside their signatures.
 Illegible, duplicate or incomplete signatures will not be counted.
-If the language of the proposed measure is amended in any way during or after the signature gathering process has begun, then the signatures which were collected in favor of the original language will not be counted. - (3) signatures obtained in favor of the placement of a measure on the ballot must be obtained during the winter or spring quarters of the academic year in which the measure is sought to be placed on the ballot only once the language has been approved by the AS Board of Directors. - (4) filing the petition and all required forms in the Initiative Packet with the AS Board of Directors Program Assistant by 4:00 p.m. on the last day of the candidate filing period FO4/05/20164/7/20151. - Sponsor(s) must submit a mandatory, refundable deposit of twenty-five dollars (\$25) to the Viking Union Finance Office by 4:00 p.m. on the last day of the filing period F04/05/164/7/20151. - C. Sponsor(s) must attend the Mandatory Election Meeting (see Section 1, clause I (d)). - Sponsorisi of initiative opposition campaigns must meet with the Elections Coordinator before campaigning. - e.
-Measures which have met these criteria and have been duly filed with the AS Board of Directors Program Assistant by the filing deadline [4:00 p.m. on 04/05/20164/7/20151 shall be placed on the spring AS elections ballot as a student initiative.
-The language of the initiative on the ballot must match exactly that of the duly filed measure.
-The Elections Coordinator may, at their discretion, write a summary or explanation of the initiative to appear on the ballot.
+If the language of the proposed measure is amended in any way during or after the signature gathering process has begun, then the signatures which were collected in favor of the original language will not be counted.